NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/cut-and-run-data.rst

 Number of peaks per sample
 --------------------------

-A simple ``wc`` count allows you to quickly check how many peaks you got:
+A simple ``wc -l peaks/*.narrowPeak`` count allows you to quickly check how many peaks you got:

 .. code-block:: bash